-Google gave me very little info that was of use, and that’s mainly because the City of Boston sucks at recycling.
+Also, I’d like to point out that the City of Boston, while magical in so many ways, kinda sucks at recycling.
 They have quarterly recycling events, but those are only for computers and that sort of thing.

 But gosh, City of Boston, what about recycling coffee makers and small appliances?
 “Oh, just throw those in the trash.”
 That’s what I was told.
 Groan.

 In conclusion, go to Earthworm.
 It may be a little out of your way, but I hear Somerville is lovely this time of year!

 Here’s how to recycle small appliances in Charlotte, NC: